keploy/docs/versioned_docs/version-2.0.0/quickstart/python-flask-mongo.md

 ---
 id: samples-flask
-title: Sample Student Data CRUD App (Flask)
+title: Sample Task Creation CRUD App (Flask)
 sidebar_label: Flask + Mongo
 description: The following sample app showcases how to use the Flask framework and the Keploy Platform.
 tags: